 Following circumstances that led to a long period of sober consideration and prayer, on December 16, 2012, Covenant Life Church ended its formal association with Sovereign Grace Ministries.
 We remain grateful to the leaders of Sovereign Grace who played a foundational role in establishing and building this local church.

-Covenant Life continues to be a growing, culturally diverse church with evangelistic passion, love for the local community, and a commitment to planting other churches.
-Though our family has grown, Covenant Life is still working to build a community of gospel-centered people—the same goal cherished by those first 55 members who met in a basement.
+Covenant Life continues to be a growing, culturally diverse church that exists to worship God, love one another and make disciples of Jesus Christ—the same goals cherished by those first 55 members who met in a basement.